OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.78

 Optional.
 Set this to TRUE to send a nonce with the authorization request.
+The length of the nonce is determined by the NonceLength property.
 The default value is FALSE.

 More Information and Examples